Login

 Open the app:

 When the application is opened, the CARTO map appears, displaying the earthquakes that occur on a daily basis, along with a table showing the date and Magnitude of each earthquake, as well as a Zoom button (Figure 1).
-You can access detailed information about any earthquake either by clicking the Zoom button or by selecting the pin corresponding to that earthquake (Figure 2).
+You can access detailed information by clicking the Zoom button or selecting the pin (Figure 2).

 Figure1